mgeisler/swift-browser/README.md

 Deployment
 ----------

+Deployment is simple: if you got this file from a release tarball or zip file, then you simply need to upload all files in this folder to Swift.
+That will look like this:

+    $ swift post swift-browser
+    $ swift post -r '.r:*' swift-browser
+    $ swift upload swift-browser .

+Then load the `index.html` page in your browser.
+You will be asked for your credentials if needed.
+After logging in, you will see a container listing.
+Deployment is now done.

-To deploy the Swift browser, you first need to pull in the dependencies.
-These are managed using [Bower][], as client-side dependency manager.
-You run Bower via [npm][]:
+If you cloned the repository you need to install dependencies before you can deploy Swift Browser.
+These are managed using [Bower][].
+You can run Bower via [npm][]:

     $ npm install